 5 mi / 8 km (entire loop) – moderate

 This is an easy trail in the sense that it is pretty flat.
 However, it is a bit long with not much of a view.
-The trail is fun to do ion bikes, but bikes are not allowed inside the area that is not paved, but many people leave the bikes at the entrance without incident.
+The trail is fun to do in bikes, but bikes are not allowed inside the area that is not paved, but many people leave the bikes at the entrance without incident.
 If you want to do the whole loop around Morrow Lake it will take you a few more miles and it is more of a moderate effort.

 This trail is open all year round but the lake is at its fullest in spring through early summer.
 During the fall it’s still beautiful.
 Dogs are not allowed.

-Valley Loop Trail (Moderate)
+Valley Floor Loop Trail: